A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: Conclusion

 \textbf{Appendix III: Correlation functions}\\

-In Fig. \ref{Fig_peak}, we present the calculated values of $C_{R}$, representing the correlation between the SOP and the mobility at $t=x^{*}\tau_{\alpha}$ (the peak position in the $C_{R}$ vs. $t/\tau_{\alpha}$ plot, Figs. \ref{Fig_isoconf}(a1) and \ref{Fig_isoconf}(b1)), as a function of the coarse-graining length $L$.
-As expected from the results shown in Figs. \ref{Fig_isoconf}(a1) and \ref{Fig_isoconf}(b1), the $C_{R}$ values obtained at $t=x^{*}\tau_{\alpha}$ are higher compared to those obtained at $\tau_{\alpha}$.
-Additionally, we observe a consistent non-monotonic behavior in the correlation with varying coarse graining length $L$ for both the LJ and WCA systems.
+In Fig. \ref{Fig_peak}, we present the calculated values of $C_{R}(1/\beta\Phi_{r},\mu)$, representing the correlation between the SOP and the mobility at $t=x^{*}\tau_{\alpha}$ (the peak position in the $C_{R}$ vs. $t/\tau_{\alpha}$ plot, Figs. \ref{Fig_isoconf}(a1) and \ref{Fig_isoconf}(b1)), as a function of the coarse-graining length $L$.
+As expected from the results shown in Figs. \ref{Fig_isoconf}(a1) and \ref{Fig_isoconf}(b1), the $C_{R}(1/\beta\Phi_{r},\mu)$ values obtained at $t=x^{*}\tau_{\alpha}$ are higher compared to those obtained at $\tau_{\alpha}$.
+Additionally, we observe a consistent non-monotonic behaviour in the correlation with varying coarse graining length $L$ for both the LJ and WCA systems.
 Notably, the maximum value of $L$, denoted as $L_{max}$, is higher for the LJ system compared to the WCA system.
-The $L_{max}$ value appears to be similar to that when the mobility is calculated at $t=\tau_{\alpha}$.
-We also plot the mutual information between the structure order parameter (SOP) of the initial frame and the mobility ($\mu$) as a function of $t/\tau_{\alpha}$.
-We find that similar to the $C_{R}$ the $MI$ peaks at the same time $t=x^{*}\tau_{\alpha}$ (Figs. \ref{Fig_isoconf}(a1) and \ref{Fig_isoconf}(b1)) for both systems and, the LJ system peaks at a time higher than $\tau_{\alpha}$ and that of the WCA system peaks at a time lower than $\tau_{\alpha}$.\\